juji-io/datalevin/README.md

 A JVM
 [uberjar](https://github.com/juji-io/datalevin/releases/download/0.5.17/datalevin-0.5.17-standalone.jar)
-is downloadable to use as the command line tool, in case the pre-built native version above is not available for your platform.
+is downloadable to use as the command line tool, in case a pre-built native version is not available for your platform.
 For example,

 ```console
 java -jar datalevin-0.5.17-standalone.jar